csaravanan2607/Univariate-Linear-Regression/README.md

 ## Program
 ```
 Program for Univariate linear regression using the least squares method.
-Developed by: C Saravanan
+Developed by: Saravanan C
-RegisterNumber: 22008175
+RegisterNumber: 212222110041

 import numpy as np
 import matplotlib.pyplot as plt